Pay off the home

 Each month your cover decreases, roughly in line with the debt you're repaying.
 As both come to an end at the same time, your decreasing cover will reach zero by the end of the term.
 You're covered only for as long as the policy runs – once the term ends, the cover ends.

 If a claim is made during the policy term, any outstanding repayments on your mortgage or loan should be covered as long as your interest rate is not greater than 7%.

-Decreasing life insurance is designed to help protect your loved ones if you have a repayment mortgage or any other financial commitment that you are steadily paying off.
+Decreasing life insurance is generally designed to help protect your loved ones if you have a repayment mortgage or any other financial commitment that you are steadily paying off.
 The amount of cover reduces over time, so typically, decreasing term life insurance is cheaper than level term life insurance.

 How much can it pay out?